emmanuelperotto/trophy/README.md

 # Considerations
 - User won't lose its rewards if 'killed_monsters', 'deaths' and 'collected_coins' are changed or destroyed
+- Reward giving operations are atomic
+- User can't receive the same reward twice or more
+- The system won't have 2 or more monsters with same name
+- Value of the collected_coins must be positive

 # How to run (heroku)
 - Access https://guarded-brook-06687.herokuapp.com (it can take a little time in the first loading because i'm using the free heroku plan)